Everything PR News

-Public relations is the discipline of shaping the messages your brand ships into the world — and, in 2026, the messages the AI engines retrieve when buyers ask about your brand.
+Public relations is the discipline of shaping the messages your brand ships into the world.
 The job is not advertising.
 It is not marketing.
 It is not press-release distribution.
-It is the deliberate manufacture of the corpus that explains what you are, what you do, what you stand for, and why someone should hire, buy, or trust you.
-Get that corpus right and every other commercial discipline is easier.
+It is the deliberate manufacture of the narrative that explains what you are, what you do, what you stand for, and why someone should hire, buy, or trust you.
+Get that narrative right and every other commercial discipline is easier.
 Get it wrong and every other discipline is fighting upstream.

 The Florida Polytechnic University example